ETO Logo

 What are the terms of use?

-The CAT tool and metrics are subject to ETO's general terms of use.
+CAT is subject to ETO's general terms of use.
 If you use the tool, please cite us.
-The underlying datasets are not publicly available due to licensing restrictions.

 How do I cite it?